nestdotland/template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "A concise title here!"
+title: A concise title here!
-labels: enhancement
+labels: 'type: feature, status: needs triage'
+assignees: ''

 ---

 **Is your feature request related to a problem?
 If so, please describe.**